ghiden/angucomplete-alt/README.md

 * Clear on selection: when you select an item, input field is cleared.
 * Blur event handling, thanks to @leejsinclair
 * Override suggestions
+* You can either bind an object or callback function
+    * bind an object: it works as regular two-way-data-binding
+    * callback function: when a selection is made by user, this callback is called with the selected object.
+Thanks to @nekcih for proposing this feature.

 ### Getting Started
 Download the code, and include the angucomplete-alt.js file in your page.
 Then add the angucomplete-alt module to your Angular App file, e.g.